-Contactless payments have surged and in Britain debit cards have overtaken cash as the most common form of payment.58 Over half of Millennials and Gen Z globally admit they overspend because of their smartphone.
-Easy access to credit, low interest rates and clever marketing are feeding an addiction to cheap money, with personal debt rising in many economies - in Britain by 11% from 2016 to 2018, far exceeding rises in income.59
+Contactless payments have surged and in Britain debit cards have overtaken cash as the most common form of payment.
+Over half of Millennials and Gen Z globally admit they overspend because of their smartphone.
+Easy access to credit, low interest rates and clever marketing are feeding an addiction to cheap money, with personal debt rising in many

 Despite countless warnings, the International Monetary Fund, haunted by the past, fears that history is about to repeat itself as another global crash looms.
-The former head of the Bank of England has said the world economy is sleepwalking into a new financial crisis.60
+The former head of the Bank of England has said the world economy is sleepwalking into a new financial crisis.
+60